-The crime prevention officer is responsible for developing risk reduction programs that foster a safer environment for all members of the campus community.
+The department is responsible for developing risk reduction programs that foster a safer environment for all members of the campus community.
 Crime prevention is a top priority of the department.
-Together with other campus offices, the department provides programs to enhance personal safety, teach proactive crime reduction strategies, and help community members develop self-esteem, which contributes to a healthy community.
+Together with other campus offices, the department provides programs to enhance personal safety, teach proactive crime reduction strategies, and help community members develop a sense of security.